Definition of Three-Way Match

-In accounting, the three-way match refers to a procedure used when processing an invoice received from a vendor or supplier.
-The purpose of the three-way match is to avoid paying incorrect and perhaps fraudulent invoices.
+In the accounting and bookkeeping area of accounts payable, the three-way match refers to a procedure used when processing an invoice received from a vendor or supplier.
+The purpose of the three-way match is to avoid paying an incorrect and perhaps fraudulent invoice.

-1. Vendor's invoice which was received and will become part of an organization's accounts payable if approved.
+- The vendor's invoice that was received and will become part of an organization's accounts payable when it is approved

-2. Purchase order that was prepared by the organization.
+- The purchase order that was prepared by the organization

-3. Receiving report that was prepared by the organization.
+- The receiving report that was prepared by the organization

 The three-way match is an important step in safeguarding an organization's assets.